SoutheyAI/image-splitter/src/content/blog/twitter-header-splitting-guide.md

 ---
 draft: false
 title: "Ultimate Twitter Header Splitter Guide: Create Perfect Profile Layouts"
+description: "Master the art of Twitter header design with our in-depth guide.
+Learn how to create perfectly aligned headers, optimize for both desktop and mobile displays, and make your Twitter profile stand out with professional-looking designs!"
 snippet: "Master the art of Twitter header design with our comprehensive guide.
 Learn how to split and align your headers perfectly, optimize for both desktop and mobile, and create a stunning profile that stands out."
 image: {
     src: "/blog/twitter-header-guide.webp",